rbw/aiosnow/docs/index.rst

 ============

 Snow is a simple and lightweight yet powerful and extensible library for interacting with ServiceNow.
-It works with modern versions of Python and utilizes `asyncio <https://docs.python.org/3/library/asyncio.html>`_.
+It works with modern versions of Python, utilizes `asyncio <https://docs.python.org/3/library/asyncio.html>`_ and can be used for simple scripting as well as for building high-concurrency backend applications on top of the ServiceNow platform.

 Requirements
 ------------